 Should you be monitoring hard braking and acceleration as part of your fleet’s safety program?
-What actions does your safety manager take when incidents of hard braking or acceleration are reported?
+What actions does your safety manager take when rapid acceleration or hard braking events are reported?
 Why monitor it at all?

 Fleet safety is a key objective for commercial fleets.
 Avoiding infringements, protecting staff, and working to keep the public safe are all important aspects of a successful safety program.
-If hard, or harsh, braking and acceleration monitoring isn't already part of your safety program, it should be, and if it is learn why it's such a valuable component of keeping your drivers safe and minimizing the chance of an accident causing injury, unnecessary costs or even death.
+If hard, or harsh, braking and acceleration monitoring isn't already part of your driver safety program, it should be, and if it is make sure you take the time to understand why it's such a valuable component of keeping your drivers safe and reducing the chance of an accident causing injury, unnecessary costs or even death.

 What is hard braking/acceleration?

-Hard acceleration or braking is a driver event when more force than normal is applied to the vehicle's brake or accelerator.
-Some people may refer to this as 'lead foot' syndrome, and it can be an indicator of aggressive or unsafe driving.
-At the very least this style of driving is wasteful and uneconomic.
+Hard acceleration or braking is a driver event when more force than normal is applied to the vehicle's accelerator or brake system.
+Some people may refer to this as 'lead foot' syndrome, and it can be an indicator of aggressive or unsafe driving behavior.
+At the very least this driving habit is wasteful and uneconomic.

 How is hard braking/acceleration detected?

-The accelerometer technology that has made detecting hard braking and acceleration possible has only recently become a viable option for mass production, and inclusion in GPS devices.
+The accelerometer technology that has made detection of sudden acceleration and harsh braking events possible has only recently become a viable option for mass production, and inclusion in GPS devices.
 Previously, accelerometers were simply too expensive to be commercially available.
 Now the cost has come down to where accelerometers are commonly found in consumer devices such as iPhones or video game controllers.